AmplitudeGravity/KerrEikonal2pm/README.md

 The spin expanded result is stored in the variable `EikonalExpandList2`

 ## Numerical values of the eikonal for a test Kerr black hole scattering from a background Schwarzschild black hole
-The full data of eikonal is stored in the variable `intScalarSpin`
+The full data of the eikonal is stored in the variable `intScalarSpin`

 In this limit, the Y-diagram contribution is greatly simplified.
 There are only two integrations, over $\sigma_1$ and  $\sigma_2$, to be carried out.
 The incomplete elliptic integrals are absent.
 The eikonal at finite spin is obtained in the same way as above, while the procedure is simplified.